The One Earth Nature Club Volunteers can look forward to an evening with renowned ornithologist, Prof. Sarath Kotagama this September.

-To address these issues, Dilmah Conservation launched a nature club, the One Earth Nature Club, which offers youth nature related educational programs, lectures and capacity building workshops.
-These programmes and activities are aimed at nurturing interest in nature and hope to offer youth the basic knowledge and skills necessary to become an environmental scientist.
+Dilmah Conservation launched the One Earth Nature Club in 2016 to nature related educational programs, lectures and capacity building workshops to Sri Lankan youth.
+These programmes and activities are aimed at nurturing interest in nature while offering basic knowledge and skills necessary to become an environmental scientist.

-The Nature Club is open to Sri Lankan’s between the ages of 13 and 30 and those interested in joining need only fill in the online application form.
-Information on club events will be posted on the One Earth Nature Club Facebook Group.
+The Club is open to Sri Lankan’s between the ages of 13 and 30 and those interested in joining need only fill in the online application form.
+Information on club events are posted on the One Earth Nature Club Facebook Group

 By initiating this club, Dilmah Conservation primarily aims to bridge the gap between people and nature through educational programs such as field excursions, workshops and lectures.
 The club hopes to instill a respect and interest in nature in the younger generation and educate them on the importance of biodiversity and the natural environment while contributing to their physical and mental health and development.